nikoss/my-translation-contributions/README.md

       complete translation of the application

 - Good Weather
-      (weather app for android)
+      (weather app, for android)
       complete translation of the application

 - OpenNoteScanner
-      (note and document scanner for android)
+      (note and document scanner, for android)
       complete translation of the application

 - RadioDroid
-      (radio browser app for android)
+      (radio browser app, for android)
       complete translation of the application

 - SeafoodBerserker
-      (Viking-themed fish-slaughtering game for android)
+      (Viking-themed fish-slaughtering game, for android)
       complete translation of the application

+- Simple Draw
+      (A canvas you can draw on, for android)
+      complete translation of the application

 - Transistor
-      (radio app for android)
+      (radio app, for android)
       complete translation of the application

 - Yalp Store